panjd123/SBSP/doc/report.md

 Here, when we judge whether the water depth is satisfied, we consider the worst case, that is, $D_j^{0} - a$.

 There is a special design: In order to avoid falling into a local optimal solution, the order of our traversal is random, and when the available port of the current ship has been found more than 10, it stops traversal.
-On the one hand, this can avoid local optimal solution, on the other hand, this can reduce the operating time.
+On the one hand, this can avoid local optimal solution, on the other hand, this can save the calculation time.

 We repeated the above process multiple times, taking the best greedy solution as the initial solution of the model.